mehr-schulferien-de/www.mehr-schulferien.de/README.md

 They all have different possiblities to set vacation dates or public holidays.

 We aim to be able to render all pages on the fly.
-So our main problem is to make it possible that we can read the needed data fast.
+So our main problem is to make it possible that we can read and process the needed data fast.
 That is the idea behind the data model.

 ### Maps

 Locations is the table which stores countries, federal_states, counties, cities and schools.
 They are all linked to the parent_location.
-By that we can walk up the tree.
+By that we can walk up the tree:

+    school -> city -> county -> federal_state -> country

 A city can have multiple zip_codes and one zip_code can belong to multiple cities.
 Therefore we have a zip_code_mapping table which connects them to the location